-At 1.3 kilometers long, Plakias Beach is one of Crête’s largest and most picturesque beaches.
+At 0.8 miles (1.3 kilometers) long, Plakias Beach is one of Crête’s largest and most picturesque beaches.
 The popular destination has panoramic views of rocky cliffs, cool turquoise waters, and soft, sandy beaches.
 The nude bathers tend to stick to the eastern edge of the beach.
 Plakias Beach also offers excellent scuba diving and windsurfing in the relatively shallow, calm sea.

-Valalta is a much loved naturist beach and nudist campsite that opened in the late 1960s.
+Valalta is a much-loved naturist beach and nudist campsite that opened in the late 1960s.
 Located in an area lined by olive trees and idyllic vineyards, you’ll have an excellent view no matter where you look.
-The beach is two miles long with both sandy and rocky areas as well as intimate coves for exploring, and the brilliant blue water sparkles in the sunshine.
+The beach is two miles (3.2 km) long with both sandy and rocky areas as well as intimate coves for exploring, and the brilliant blue water sparkles in the sunshine.
 Valalta is the only naturist harbor in the Adriatic Sea.

-Named for the wrecked vessel that used to lie on its sands, Wreck Beach was Canada’s first ever government sanctioned, clothing optional beach.
-The three miles of gorgeous beach are located just 15 minutes from downtown Vancouver, but the remote area is accessible only by foot.
+Named after the wrecked vessel that used to lie on its sands, Wreck Beach was Canada’s first ever government-sanctioned, clothing-optional beach.
+The three miles (4.8 km) of gorgeous beach are located just 15 minutes from downtown Vancouver, but the remote area is accessible only by foot.
 Wreck Beach is quite popular with the students of the nearby University of British Columbia, and it is North America’s largest nude beach.

-Denmark might not be the first country that jumps into your mind when dreaming of nude beach locations, but Bellevue Beach is a 700-meter-long slice of paradise.
-Located just 10 kilometers from downtown Copenhagen, the resort was designed in the 1930s when the right to vacation became mandatory in Denmark.
-Around half a million visitors flock to the beach every year, making it Denmark’s most popular.
+Located just 6 miles (10 km) from downtown Copenhagen, this resort was designed in the 1930s, when the right to vacation became mandatory in Denmark.
+Around half a million visitors flock to the 0.4-mile (0.7-km) slice of paradise every year, making it one of Denmark’s most popular attractions.

 This luxurious seaside resort is a secluded naturist haven.
 At Hidden Beach Resort there are 45 beachfront suites where visitors will eat, drink, relax, and bathe in the nude.
-Because it is designed for nudists, the resort is adults-only and the staff recommends carrying around a towel to sit on at all times.
+Designed entirely for nudists, this resort is adults-only and the staff recommends carrying around a towel to sit on at all times.
 Dances, spa visits, and explorations along Mexico’s Mayan Riviera are all offered in the all-inclusive package.
 Plus, you get access to some of the best beaches in the area.

 Little Beach is a calm, clear beach located next to Maui’s Big Beach.
 The intimate stretch of white-sand beaches and turquoise water is one of Hawaii’s most beautiful spots to lounge by the water.
 Although nudity is not technically legal, it is tolerated in this secluded, relaxed area.
 Some tourists prefer to wear clothes, but most take advantage of the lack of enforcement of nudity laws here.

-Praia do Pinho is probably Brazil’s best known nudist beach, but if you’re looking for something more secluded you should check out the lesser known Massarandupió.
-This beach is only accessible by a single road followed by a 1.5 kilometer walk.
-The beach is a staggering 12 kilometers long, but just 2 kilometers are reserved for naturists.
+Praia do Pinho is probably Brazil’s best-known nudist beach, but if you’re looking for something more secluded you should check out the lesser-known Massarandupió.
+This beach is only accessible by a single road followed by a 0.9-mile (1.5-km) walk.
+The beach is a staggering 7.5 miles (12 km) long, but just 1.2 miles (2 km) are reserved for naturists.
 This beach is a charming spot for those who shudder at the thought of visiting a beach overrun with tourists.

 St. Barts is a French overseas territory located in the sunny, bright Caribbean.
 A very popular tourist destination for the rich and famous, Grande Saline is a peaceful and isolated beach where the sand is soft and white and the water is pristine.
 Although nudity is not officially allowed here, the law is not enforced.
 The beach is located a 10-minute walk across a rocky dune trail.